What is CAFF?

 In 1994, the Canadian Association of Fringe Festivals was officially registered as a non-profit organization with the following mandate:

-• To safeguard the integrity of Fringe Festivals as outlined in the four minimum criteria.
+- To safeguard the integrity of Fringe Festivals as outlined in the five Guiding Principles.

 Mission